Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 Seeing as the above code literally just represents a mathematical expression, it seems logical that it must be pure.
 However, this function shares the exact same problem as the one in the previous snippet.

-The modulus operator has an exceptional outcome, which occurs when the supplied divisor is equal to _zero_.
+The modulus operator has an exceptional outcome, which occurs when the supplied divisor is equal to zero.
 If we were to try and invoke `Wrap(123, 0)`, it would throw an exception, indicating that the function is actually impure as well.

-Notably, this problem could be avoided if we used something like `Option<int>` as return type instead.
-This approach eliminates the need for an exception (and this is how e.g. [Darklang does it](https://docs.darklang.com/languagedetails#floats)), but comes at an expense of making basic arithmetic operations appear more cumbersome.
+Notably, this problem could be avoided if we used something like `Option<int>` as the return type instead.
+This approach eliminates the need for an exception, but comes at an expense of making basic arithmetic operations appear more cumbersome.

 In any case, even though the code we wrote originally doesn't satisfy the theoretical definition of purity, it might be _pure enough_ for our usage scenario.